nihilistzsche/FashionSenseOutfits/README.md

 ```
 Replace everything that is inside < > with the proper information, do not have any < or > in the file.

-Then add a content.json file that targets nihilistzsche.FashionSenseOutfits/Outfits, using the following template:
+Then add a content.json file that targets nihilistzsche.FashionSenseOutfits/Outfits, using the following template, which will use a seasonal outfit with the name of the current season (spring, summer, fall, winter):
 ```json
 {
   "Format": "1.29.0",